CS2TP-19/Zeeshan/README.md

 #### Step 1

+Ensure you have followed the steps to set up EventTick.
 Open visual studio code and install the extension "Extension Pack for Java"

 #### Step 2